Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

 The first step into the blockchain world is creating a secure wallet.
 This guide provides crucial security advice for creating your wallet.

-## 1. Understanding the Essence of Wall ets
+## 1. Understanding the Essence of Wallets

 Before diving into wallet creation, it's crucial to understand what a blockchain wallet is and how it works.